 Students must register for commencement in order to participate.
-More information about commencement, including regalia, is available at http://www.uky.edu/Commencement/ semester in which students graduate.
-Students who have not received their diplomas 90 days following graduation should contact the Registrar (859-257-3161).
+More information about commencement, including regalia, is available on the Commencement website.

 Students' degrees are processed following the last day of the semester in which they graduate.
 The Graduate School must review each student individually before certifying the degree; this process can take approximately 2-4 weeks.
 All outstanding accounts and holds must be cleared before the University can award a degree.
 Likewise, students with an I (Incomplete) grade are not eligible to graduate.